St. Trinian's Girl School, by Ronald Searle

 'The Rake's Progress' (1954).

-Inspired by William Hogarth's 18th century series of paintings 'A Rake's Progress', Searle created a similar satirical "rise and fall" story under the same title, but used different characters and a modernized setting.
-Under Searle's pen, we follow the witty trials and tribulations of the prototypical actor, clergyman, doctor, soldier, girlfriend and so on.
-'The Rake's Progress' (1955) was later collected in book format and published by Searle's own publishing company: Perpetua Books.
-In 1973 Searle created a similar idea, 'Emergence of MS-tique USA' (1973), published in the New York magazine Town & Country.
-'Emergence of MS-tique' follows a young woman who is beloved by many men, then studies her way up to become a radical feminist and eventually Secretary of Defense.
-The story is presented in a series of sequences comparable to a text comic.
+As a cartoonist for Punch, Searle drew several comic strip adaptations of literary classics, among them balloon comic versions of William Shakespeare's 'Macbeth' (1949) and Homer's 'Odyssey' (1955).
+While these were straightforward renditions, he also made modernized and more satirical versions of classic tales.
+Inspired by William Hogarth's 18th-century series of paintings 'A Rake's Progress', Searle created a similar satirical "rise and fall" story under the same title, but with different characters and a modernized setting.
+His version portrayed the witty trials and tribulations of the prototypical actor, clergyman, doctor, soldier, girlfriend and so on.
+'The Rake's Progress' (1955) was later collected in book format and published by Searle's own publishing company, Perpetua Books.
+In 1973, Searle created a comic with a similar idea, 'Emergence of MS-tique USA' (1973), published in the New York magazine Town & Country.
+Presented in a series of sequences comparable to a text comic, the story followed a young woman who is beloved by many men, then studies her way up to become a radical feminist and eventually betrays her ideals to become Secretary of Defense.

 Emergence of MS-tique USA